opendatacube/datacube-core/docs/ops/product.rst

         Use ``latitude``, ``longitude`` if the projection is geographic and ``x``, ``y`` otherwise.

     align.{x,y} (optional)
-        By default pixel grid is aligned such that pixel boundaries fall on ``x,y`` axis.
-This option allows to translate pixel grid.
-For example, to ensure that pixel center of a 30m pixel grid is coincidental with ``0,0`` use ``align:{x:15,y:15}``.
+        By default the pixel grid is aligned such that pixel boundaries fall on ``x,y`` axis.
+This option allows us to translate the pixel grid.
+For example, to ensure that the pixel center of a 30m pixel grid is coincident with ``0,0`` use ``align:{x:15,y:15}``.

 storage (optional)
     Describes some of common storage attributes of all the datasets.
-While optional defining this will make product data easier to access and use.
-This only applies to products that have data arranged on a regular grid, for example ingested products are like that.
+While optional, defining this will make product data easier to access and use.
+This only applies to products that have data arranged on a regular grid, for example ingested products are arranged like that.

     crs
         Coordinate reference system common to all the datasets in the product. ``'EPSG:<code>'`` or WKT string.